Lakes (New Zealand)

 This website gives excellent information and key facts and figures, about animals and plants, about life and environments in and around the lakes of New Zealand.

-• From the homepage choose the section The Bush.
+• From the list, choose Lakes.

 • Read through the different section for lots of information about New Zealand's many lakes.
 It includes information about lake processes and the human impact on lakes.